Teenage Sexual Statistics [9,723 Teen Survey]

 Relationships

 Teenagers’ first sexual intercourse typically happens with a partner.
-This is primarily due to the fact that this is considered “safe ground”.
+This is primarily because this is considered “safe ground”.
 But how many have a so-called “one-night stand” with a person they’ve recently met?
-And, when do teens/youth gets interested in having sex with each other?
-Check the statistics below and you’ll get the fact right away.
+And, when do teens/youth get interested in having sex with each other?
+Check the statistics below and you’ll get the facts right away.

 • The majority of teens had their first sexual intercourse with a partner they were “committed or exclusive relationship” with (female teens: 68%; male teens: 44%), while a small percentage had their first sexual encounter with someone they had “recently met” (female teens: 3%; male teens: 11%).